 The Corporation is in the development stage, have not started operating and have not generated any revenue.
 The Corporation will likely operate at a loss until its business becomes established and it may require additional financing in order to fund future operations and expansion plans.
-As at the date of this Offering Memorandum, given working capital estimated to be \$690,000 and the costs of its short-term objectives estimated at \$2,844,989, the Corporation needs to obtain net proceeds of approximately \$2,154,989 from this Offering to carry out all the short-term objectives of its business plan.
+As at the date of this Offering Memorandum and given its current working capital and the cost of its short-term objectives, the Corporation needs to obtain further funds to carry out all the short-term objectives of its business plan.
 However, the Corporation does not yet have a commitment from anyone to invest the funds.
 The Corporation's ability to secure any future financing that may be required to sustain its operations will depend in part upon prevailing capital market conditions, as well as its business success.
 There can be no assurance that the Corporation will be successful in its efforts to secure any additional financing or additional financing on terms satisfactory to the Corporation's management.
 If additional financing is raised by issuing Common Shares in the Corporation's authorized capital, control of its company may change and shareholders may suffer additional dilution.
 If adequate funds are not available, or are not available on acceptable terms, the Corporation may be required to scale back its business plan or cease operating.